dayanjan/tblimmunology/README.md

 - Any grants, funding, or resources that supported the project

 ## Contact
-For any queries or feedback, please reach out to shanaka@dayanjan.com.
+For any queries or feedback, please reach out to wijesingheds@vcu.edu or shanaka@dayanjan.com.

 ### In addition to the terms of the MIT License under which this software is released, we kindly request that any use of this software in academic, research, or commercial applications includes proper citation of the original authors as listed in this repository.